hannah68/MoodLifter/README.md

 5. Journaling, whenever users feel good, is as beneficial as when they are in a low mood.
 Importantly, saving users' diaries into a database whenever they feel good enables us to show them that they had good days as well.
 This is another feature that needs to be added.

 ## Limitations
 - There are limited materials for suggesting to users.
-I didn't find an external API to use for materials.
+I didn't find an external API to use for materials, except for the random quotes, I Used <a href='https://api.adviceslip.com/'>Advice Slip<a/>.